soverenio/docs/docs/architecture/dar/index.md

 * _Crawler_ processes the tasks received from the Soveren Cloud; specifically, it retrieves data samples from the sources and forwards them to the _Detection-tool_.

+* _Crawler_ then collects the detection results and replaces actual values with placeholders (`*` for letters, `1` for digits) while punctuation symbols like commas and special symbols such as `@` remain intact.
+This approach maintains the value formatting while eliminating all actual data.

-* _Crawler_ then collects the detection results, forms a metadata package, and transmits it to the Soveren Cloud using the gRPC protocol and protobuf.
+* _Crawler_ forms a metadata package, and transmits it to the Soveren Cloud using the gRPC protocol and protobuf.

+* The transmission occurs over the connection established and maintained by _Crawler_.

-When available, the _Crawler_ obtains data source metadata from the cloud provider (e.g. AWS) and sends it to the Soveren Cloud, thus enhancing data comprehensibility in the Soveren app.
+When available, _Crawler_ obtains data source metadata from the cloud provider (e.g. AWS) and sends it to the Soveren Cloud, thus enhancing data comprehensibility in the Soveren app.

+Crawler also dispatches a stream of heartbeats from the Soveren DAR Sensor components to the Cloud, in addition to metrics collected from all of them.
+This provides visibility into the health and performance of the Sensor.